 Sanders campaign blasts MSNBC contributor for calling black female supporters 'island of misfit black girls'

-The Sanders campaign blasted MSNBC political contributor Jason Johnson after he referred to black female supporters of Sen. Bernie Sanders, I-Vt., as an "island of misfit black girls."
+The Bernie Sanders campaign blasted MSNBC political contributor Jason Johnson Friday after he referred to the senator from Vermont's black female supporters as inhabitants of an "island of misfit black girls."

-"I do find it fascinating that racist, liberal whites seem to love them some Bernie Sanders consistently and always seem to have a problem with a person of color who doesn't want to follow the orthodoxy of their lord and savior Bernie Sanders," Johnson said in a clip shared on Twitter.
+"I do find it fascinating that racist, liberal whites seem to love them some Bernie Sanders consistently and always seem to have a problem with a person of color who doesn't want to follow the orthodoxy of their lord and savior Bernie Sanders," Johnson said during a discussion on SiriusXM Radio.

 Johnson went on to claim that Sanders "cares nothing about intersectionality" and dismissed women of color who support his campaign.